 Summing up, the results presented in this chapter indicate that the cosine similarity and the adjusted preference PageRank are candidates for recommending similar names, based on co-occurrences of given names within Wikipedia.
-Altogether, the latter showed more stable and consistent results in the different settings.
 For recommendations based on a single query term it yielded better results than the weighted cosine similarity, though slightly worse then the plain preference PageRank on the unweighted co-occurrence graphs.
 But it showed consistent well performance scores even in the evaluation sets Click and Favorite which are strongly biased towards the weighted cosine similarity.
-Also the combination of multiple query terms is straightforward and showed stable and consistent improvements with an increasing number of query terms.
-Nevertheless, the much simpler weighted cosine similarity showed comparable results, or even better performance scores, in case of the combination of multiple query terms.
+Nevertheless, the much simpler weighted cosine similarity showed comparable results.

 Of course, the usage data can be used for personalizing search results or implementing recommendation systems based on the own name preferences and those of similar users.
 Even the very simple baseline recommender which just recommends the most popular names yields results which significantly outperform all statical name rankings considered in this paper.
-Building recommendation systems which apply collaborative filtering techniques [26] are expected to yield results which outperform those presented above by magnitude.
-A thorough discussion and evaluation of according recommendation systems is out of the scope of the present work and are subject to future research.
+Building recommendation systems which apply collaborative filtering techniques [24] are expected to increase the prediction performance significantly.
+A thorough discussion and evaluation of according recommendation systems are subject to future research.